 As of May 2013, there are 14 international airlines that make regular flights into Norman Manley International Airport, including big names like, , and on the roster.

-If you're traveling from the U.S. the list below may be helpful.
-Booking services may not know about the most logical options so it can be helpful to see a summary of which airlines fly directly to this location.
+This table lets you know which airlines schedule flights non-stop from the U.S. and where they are flying from.
+Booking services don't necessarily display the best options so it can be helpful to see at a glance which airlines fly directly to this airport.

 |Fort Lauderdale, FL, USA||FLL||Jet Blue|